sosyfy/express-rest-api-template/README.md

 ## Environment Variables

-Use the .en.example file provided
+Use the .env.example file provided